transferwise/jsonschema-recipient-demo/README.md

 # JSON schema recipient demo
 A small demo to show how JSON schema can be parsed by jackson and rendered recursively.

-The repo demonstates to partners how to process the JSOn schema dynamic forms format to be returned in v2 of the TransferWise API.
+The repo demonstrates to partners how to process the JSON schema dynamic forms format to be returned in v2 of the TransferWise API.

 Expected output:
 ```